AP Exam Score Calculators for 2026

 Section weighting

-Some exams have 60/40 splits.
+Some exams have 60/40 splits (e.g., AP Bio or AP Art History).
 Adjust accordingly.

-Outdated tools
+Outdated references

 🚫 Common Mistakes When Self‑Predicting

 • Overestimate FRQ points — partial credit is hard to self‑award.
+Use official scoring rubrics.

-What raw score do I need for a 5?
+What composite score usually gives a 5?

-Do colleges see my predicted score?
+Do colleges see my estimated score?

-How do I avoid overestimating FRQs?
+How can I avoid overestimating my FRQ performance?

 📌 Bottom Line